F-Madruga/Traffic-Simulation/README.md

 python main.py <file_path>
 ```

 In the examples directory you will find city file examples.
-This files ara composed by three different types of blocks:
+This files are composed by three different types of blocks:

 - 0 - Wall
 - 1 - Road